 The heat data take the form of temperature measurements organised in a matrix.
 Using Tendertec’s machine learning algorithms, the heat data are translated into care insights that support prevention.

-Time Capsule is our state of the art wall-mounted sensor.
+Hestia sensors are our state of the art wall-mounted sensors.
 It captures heat sensing data and sends it to Hestia at home or in care settings.
 It records temperature, daily movements, rest patterns, and will capture falls.

 The resolution of our heat sensors is carefully calibrated to ensure that privacy is preserved and respected.
 Short visual reconstructions are triggered by incidents alerts and only made available to verified carers or family members registered on Hestia.

 Connect to a standard power socket